Leviathan Points (SQUID) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Leviathan Points Historical Price

-According to the latest data gathered on Leviathan Points live price page, the current price of Leviathan Points is 0.01592753USD.
-The circulating supply of Leviathan Points(SQUID) is 25.00M SQUID , giving it a market capitalization of $398.19K.
+According to the latest data gathered on Leviathan Points live price page, the current price of Leviathan Points is 0.01523662USD.
+The circulating supply of Leviathan Points(SQUID) is 25.00M SQUID , giving it a market capitalization of $381.44K.

 How Does Leviathan Points (SQUID) Price Prediction Module Work?